niclasankar/nmea-gps-emulator/README.md

 ```

 ### Filtering messages when logging
-When in logging mode (4) can the NMEA messages be filtered by type to allow testing and debugging.
-The input below will be shown after coordinate input.
+When in logging mode (4) can the NMEA messages be filtered by type to allow testing
+and debugging or to create files for import to parsers.
+The input below will be shown
+after coordinate input.

 ```bash
  Choose filter: